 Our outpatient department, both licensed staff and interns, transitioned to 100% telehealth care at the height of the pandemic in New York, and as of this writing have partially transitioned back to in person treatment.
 Neuropsychological assessments are conducted mostly in person, although there are still instances when the assessment may be done fully remotely, or using a hybrid model.
 Psychotherapy sessions are offered both remotely and in person.
-Day treatment programs are not currently being offered in our outpatient department but may be restarted by the time internship begins in 2024.
 We are offering cognitive remediation groups remotely, and interns have been able to participate in some Zoom outpatient support groups for people with SCI, Brain Injury, and Limb Loss.
-If interns are delivering programming remotely they are allowed to do so from home as scheduling permits.
+During the outpatient rotation interns may work from home one day a week.

 Our inpatient units were at times been greatly impacted by the pandemic, as there have been intermittent needs for the hospital to covert rehabilitation beds to care for acutely ill covid patients.

-This occurred three times: in the spring of 2020, and in the winters of 2022 and 2023.
-However, there was no shutdown in the winter of 2023, and we are optimistic that this phase of the pandemic is behind us.
+This occurred three times (in the spring of 2020, and in the winters of 2022 and 2023) but has not occurred since then.
 For a few years in addition to our patients with classic rehabilitation patients, our units now also provide services to some "post-COVID" patients with deconditioning; however, as the virus has become better controlled these admissions have become quite rare.
-All patients who come to our units must have a negative COVID test before being admitted to the unit.
 All inpatient rehabilitation clinicians, including all psychology staff, provide services in person.
-We follow all current hospital policies and work with appropriate PPE provided by the hospital; as of this writing hospital staff are NOT required to mask when providing patient care, except in certain circumstances.
+We follow all current hospital policies and work with appropriate PPE provided by the hospital; as of this writing hospital staff are not required to mask routinely when providing patient care, but it can be required for patients with infection control precautions, including for covid.

-We have been asked to comment on the extent to which our students are considered to be "essential employees," and thus required to work under adverse circumstances.
-Because our administration has consistently been supportive in allowing opportunities to work remotely when the pandemic was peaking, we have not tested the extent to which this definition applies to our interns.
-Currently, on the rare occasion when a rehabilitation inpatient develops covid while on our units we do not require interns to treat them.
-However, they are not barred from work with non-COVID patients, such as our rehabilitation inpatients.
-In addition, it is our experience that many inpatients are unable to benefit from remote services because of the severity of their physical and cognitive deficits.
-As such, interns should have the expectation that they will spend much of their internship providing in-person care, unless there is a pandemic surge of great magnitude.
+At the height of the pandemic we were asked to comment on the extent to which our students are considered to be "essential employees," and thus required to work under adverse circumstances.
+Because our administration was supportive in allowing opportunities to work remotely when the pandemic was peaking, we have not tested the extent to which this definition applies to our interns.
+That said, at the current stage of the pandemic interns should have the expectation that a majority of the clinical services will be provided in person.